Introduction to GST Registration

 Amending GST Registration Details

-- a.
-Any change in details furnished at the time of registration must be submitted within 15 days from the date of such changes in Form GST REG-13.
+- Any change in details furnished at the time of registration must be submitted within 15 days from the date of such changes in Form GST REG-13.

-- b.
-Specific changes in Form GST REG-11 relating to the name of the business, partner details, managing committee, and so on, require approval from an officer.
+- Specific changes in Form GST REG-11 relating to the name of the business, partner details, managing committee, and so on, require approval from an officer.
 After verification, an approval order by the officer is sent in Form GST REG-14 to amend the details.

-- c.
-Changes in business details that result in change of PAN number of the registered tax payer, require a fresh registration in Form GST REG-01.
+- Changes in business details that result in change of PAN number of the registered tax payer, require a fresh registration in Form GST REG-01.

 Cancellation of GST Registration Online